pjbriggs/galaxy-admin-utils/README.markdown

    If `--dry-run` is specified then the directory structure is created and the SQL dump and rsync commands are constructed but not executed.

- * _backup_galaxy.sh_: rsync a subset of the code base for a local Galaxy instance

 Monitoring and controlling Galaxy processes in a multi-server set-up
 --------------------------------------------------------------------